The Parliament is committed to helping EU countries deal with the coronavirus and address the socio-economic impact of the outbreak.

 - Temporarily suspending EU rules on airport slots.
 This will stop air carriers from operating empty flights during the pandemic.

-The proposals are part of the EU-coordinated response to counter the impact of the coronavirus pandemic, set out by the European Commission on 13 March.
+The proposals adopted by Parliament are part of the EU-coordinated response to counter the impact of the coronavirus pandemic, set out by the European Commission on 13 March.

 The measures announced by the Commission to address Covid-19 were welcomed by Parliament President David Sassoli.